I hold a PhD in Sociology. I work as a Lecturer at the University of the Basque Country.

 I have developed my entire professional and academic career, which encompasses a period of 15 years, in the field of social sciences and, particularly, sociology.
 The majority of my academic production relies on a broad and extensive empirical research activity, which has been carried out using essentially a qualitative approach.
 My work as a researcher has taken place at different research centres and universities.
 Among them, the University of Deusto (Spain), the University of Salford (UK), The University of the Basque Country (Spain), Complutense University of Madrid (Spain), University of Buenos Aires (Argentina), University of Barcelona (Spain), and Newcastle University (UK).
 I have also been linked to other private and public institutions, such as city councils, scientific and cultural entities, and companies.

-In the past, I also have focused on the areas of new technologies, culture, youth, precariousness, racism, education, drug abuse or victims.
-Drawing on poststructuralism (Foucault, Rose, Deleuze), science and technology studies (actor-network theory, Latour, Law), and feminist theory (Haraway, Butler), I am specialised in qualitative research methods (personal interviews, ethnographic observations, focus groups) and experimental techniques (digital ethnographies, prototyping).
-Check some of the research projects I’ve been involved with in the last decade.
+I have participated in several research projects, all of them part of competitive calls.
+These include, but not limited to, the areas of culture, new technologies, leisure, digital culture, video games, youth, cultural heritage, education, precariousness, racism, drug abuse, or victims.
+Drawing on poststructuralism (Foucault, Rose, Deleuze), science and technology studies (actor-network theory, Latour, Law), and feminist theory (Haraway, Butler), I am specialised in qualitative research methods (in-depth personal interviews, ethnographic observations, focus groups) and experimental techniques (digital ethnographies, prototyping).

-Of course, I’m also open to collaborations with people working on video games that come from different backgrounds and disciplines.
+Of course, I’m also open to collaborations with people working on the fields of video games, culture, leisure, and art that come from different backgrounds and disciplines.
 I would like to explore these issues beyond sociology and the academia as well.
-That is why I contribute to some Spanish media outlets specialised in video games.
+Do not hesitate to contact me.